-The Education Research Section (ERS) is an interdisciplinary unit within the Woodrow Wilson School that promotes the use of research in education decision making.
+The Education Research Section (ERS) is an interdisciplinary unit within The Princeton School of Public and International Affairs that promotes the use of research in education decision making.
 As part of our mission we seek to conduct and promote high quality education research through the use of experimental and quasi-experimental research designs, and to disseminate the results of such research to educators, policy makers, and the public in order to improve the quality of education at all levels.
-The Education Research Section was founded in 2002 by Cecilia Rouse, Dean, Woodrow Wilson School of Public and International Affairs.
+The Education Research Section was founded in 2002 by Cecilia Rouse, former dean, The Princeton School of Public and International Affairs.

 Jennifer Jennings, Professor of Sociology and Public Affairs is Director of the Education Research Section.
 The faculty associates of the ERS come from a diverse set of disciplinary backgrounds, including economics, psychology, sociology and demography and are working on an equally broad set of research topics.
 Among these are:

 - the effectiveness of technology-based programs in schools